 We also charge for general office services and for disbursements incurred on your behalf.

-General office services include photocopying, facsimiles, telephone communications, deliveries, routine on-line searches and inquiries and similar.
+General office services include photocopying, facsimiles, telephone communications, deliveries and similar.
 These are charged at a standard rate equal to 2.5% of our fees.

 Disbursements include out-of-pocket expenses such as travel and accommodation costs, registration and filing costs, court charges, fees of agents, experts and other professionals and similar.
 These are charged on at the amount charged to us.

 Unless we state otherwise, our stated rates and any estimates of cost do not include goods and services tax (GST) and disbursements.
 GST is also charged as and when required by law.

 For a variety of reasons, some instructions are not completed.
 If this occurs, we will charge you for the work undertaken and costs incurred up to the time of termination.

 In some circumstances, we may be required to incur additional time or expense following the completion or termination of a matter.
 We will charge for this in the normal way.

 We are happy to discuss any aspect of our fees and charges with you at any time.

 Our general practice is to issue interim accounts monthly.
 We also issue an account on completion of each matter.

 Our accounts are payable (free of set off or deduction) no later than the 20th of the month following the invoice date unless the invoice is stated to be payable on settlement of the relevant matter or other arrangements have been specifically agreed.
 Please raise any queries you have about any account within fourteen days of receiving it.